j3lte/project-reports/README.md

 ### TODO/BUGS

+* Currently, HTML syntax highlighting is not working.
+I might change the highlighter (HTML highlighting is not supported in Prism at the moment)
 * Cleanup Gulp tasks, everything is now in a single taks
 * Add FTP/SSH upload to a specified server (publish)
+* I might change this into a new project and provide a standalone client (or use something like Yeoman), replacing Gulp

 ## License